ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 11.3 SSL/TLS and Mutual SSL

 The Ballerina GraphQL listeners/clients can be used to communicate via a secured connection.
-This section defines the specifications for creating Ballerina GraphQL services and clients to communicate via a secured connection.
+This section defines the specifications for creating Ballerina GraphQL listeners and clients to communicate via a secured connection.

 ### 11.3.1 Listener